 Most legal forms for fund structures are non-transparent for Dutch tax purposes.
 Entities incorporated under Dutch law are subject to corporate income tax by virtue of their incorporation.
 Accordingly, taxation in principle takes place with the respective entity.
-However, due to application of the participation exemption (see Question 4, Incentive schemes), income received by domestic entities from their participations is often exempt from Dutch taxation, allowing for a tax-friendly exit of the subsidiary or receipt of dividends by the shareholders.
+However, due to application of the participation exemption (see Question 4, Incentive schemes), income received by domestic entities from their participations (including capital gains and dividends) is often exempt from Dutch taxation, allowing for a tax-friendly exit of the subsidiary or receipt of dividends by the shareholders.